3 Memory and Allocators

 One strategy that Zig uses to decide where it will store each object that you declare, is by looking at the value of this particular object.
 More specifically, by investigating if this value is known at “compile-time” or at “runtime”.

 When you write a program in Zig, the values of some of the objects that you write in your program are known at compile time.
-Meaning that, when you compile your Zig source code, during the compilation process, the zig compiler can figure it out what is the exact value of a particular object that exists in your source code.
+Meaning that, when you compile your Zig source code, during the compilation process, the zig compiler can figure out the exact value of a particular object that exists in your source code.
 Knowing the length (or the size) of each object is also important.
 So the length (or the size) of each object that you write in your program is, in some cases, known at compile time.

-The zig compiler cares more about knowing the length (or the size) of a particular object , than to know it’s actual value.
+The zig compiler cares more about knowing the length (or the size) of a particular object , than to know its actual value.
 But, if the zig compiler knows the value of the object, then, it automatically knows the size of this object.
 Because it can simply calculate the size of the object by looking at the size of the value.

 Therefore, the priority for the zig compiler is to discover the size of each object in your source code.
 If the value of the object in question is known at compile-time, then, the zig compiler automatically knows the size/length of this object.
-But if the value of this object is not known at compile-time, then, the size of this object is only known at compile-time if, and only if, the type of this object have a known fixed size.
+But if the value of this object is not known at compile-time, then, the size of this object is only known at compile-time if, and only if, the type of this object has a known fixed size.

-For example, a string object, which internally is an array of constant u8 values ([]const u8) have a variable size.
+For example, a string object, which internally is an array of constant u8 values ([]const u8) has a variable size.
 It can be a string object with 100 or 500 characters in it.
 If we do not know at compile-time, which exact string will be stored inside this string object, then, we cannot calculate the size of this string object at compile-time.
-So, any type, or any struct declaration that you make, that includes a string data member that do not have an explicit fixed size, makes this type, or this new struct that you are declaring, a type that do not have a known fixed size at compile-time.
+So, any type, or any struct declaration that you make, that includes a string data member that does not have an explicit fixed size, makes this type, or this new struct that you are declaring, a type that does not have a known fixed size at compile-time.

 Let’s look at an example.
 In the source code below, we have two constant objects (name and array) declared.
 Because the values of these particular objects are written down, in the source code itself ("Pedro" and the number sequence from 1 to 4), the zig compiler can easily discover the values of these constant objects (name and array) during the compilation process.
 This is what “known at compile time” means.
 It refers to any object that you have in your Zig source code whose value can be identified at compile time.